Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

 \subsection{Convergence analysis of stochastic gradient descent for non-convex optimization}

-Our asymptotic results may have some implication for stochastic gradient descent used in non-convex optimization particularly in deep learning.
-Recent studies often suggest that stochastic gradient descent algorithms can escape from saddle points and find good local minimizers (Keskar et al. (2017)).
-We will provide some rigorous analysis and heuristic intuition to shed some light on the phenomenon.
-First note that we can relax the convexity assumption on the objective function $g(\theta)$ for population optimization (\ref{min-0}) in Theorems \ref{thm2}-\ref{thm4}, and thus Theorem \ref{thm8} can be easily adopted to non-convex optimization with $\check{\theta}$ being a critical point of $g(\theta)$.
+Our asymptotic results may have implications for stochastic gradient descent used in non-convex optimization particularly in deep learning.
+Recent studies often suggest that stochastic gradient descent algorithms can escape from saddle points and find good local minima (Jastrz\c{e}bski et al. (2018), Jin et al. (2017), Keskar et al. (2017), Lee et al. (2016), Shallue et al. (2019)).
+We will provide new rigorous analysis and heuristic intuition to shed some light on the phenomenon.
+First note that we can relax the convexity assumption on the objective function $g(\theta)$ for the deterministic population optimization (\ref{min-0}) in Theorems \ref{thm2}-\ref{thm4}, and thus Theorem \ref{thm8} can be easily adopted to non-convex optimization with $\check{\theta}$ being a critical point of $g(\theta)$.
 Suppose that stochastic gradient descent processes converge to the critical point $\check{\theta}$.
-Applying large deviation theory to stochastic differential equations (\ref{GD-stoch1}) and (\ref{GD-stoch2}) corresponding to the gradient descent algorithm, we obtain that as $\delta/m$ goes to zero, if the critical point is a saddle point of $g(\theta)$, the continuous processes generated from the stochastic differential equations can escape from the saddle point in a polynomial time (proportional to $ (m/\delta)^{1/2} \log (m/\delta)$) (see Kifer (1981) and Li et al. (2017)); while, if the critical point is a local minimizer of $g(\theta)$, the continuous processes will take an exponential time (proportional to $\exp \{c (m/\delta)^{1/2} \}$ for some generic constant $c$) to get out a neighborhood of the local minimizer (see Dembo and Zeitouni (2010) and Li et al. (2017)).
+Applying large deviation theory to the stochastic differential equations (\ref{GD-stoch1}) and (\ref{GD-stoch2}) corresponding to the gradient descent algorithm, we obtain that as $\delta/m$ goes to zero, if the critical point is a saddle point of $g(\theta)$, the continuous processes generated from the stochastic differential equations can escape from the saddle point in a polynomial time (proportional to $ (m/\delta)^{1/2} \log (m/\delta)$) (see Kifer (1981, theorems 2.1-2.3) and Li et al. (2017b, theorem 3.3)); while, if the critical point is a local minimizer of $g(\theta)$, the continuous processes will take an exponential time (proportional to $\exp \{c (m/\delta)^{1/2} \}$ for some generic constant $c$) to get out a neighborhood of the local minimizer (see Dembo and Zeitouni (2010, chapter 5) and Li et al. (2017b, theorem 3.2)).
 We may also explain the phenomenon from the limiting distribution point of view.
-Theorem \ref{thm3} indicates that continuous processes $X^m_\delta(t)$ and $\check{X}^m_\delta(t)$ generated from stochastic differential equations (\ref{GD-stoch1}) and (\ref{GD-stoch2}) are asymptotically the same as the deterministic solution $X(t)$ of ordinary differential equation (\ref{equ-2}) plus $(\delta/m)^{1/2} V(t)$, where $V(t)$ is the solution of stochastic differential equation (\ref{GD-v0}).
-The limiting process $V(t)$ is a time-dependent Ornstein-Uhlenbeck process with explicit expression given by (\ref{GD-v1}).
-We have the following theorem for the behaviors of $g(X^m_\delta(t))$ and $g(\check{X}^m_\delta(t))$ around the critical point $\check{\theta}$. \begin{thm} Suppose that the assumptions A1-A5 (except for the convexity of $g(\cdot)$) are met, and gradient descent process $X(t)$ given by (\ref{GD-c1}) converges to a critical point $\check{\theta}$ of $g(\cdot)$.
-Then we have the following results.
+Theorem \ref{thm3} indicates that the continuous processes $X^m_\delta(t)$ and $\check{X}^m_\delta(t)$ generated from the stochastic differential equations (\ref{GD-stoch1}) and (\ref{GD-stoch2}) are asymptotically the same as the deterministic solution $X(t)$ of the ordinary differential equation (\ref{equ-2}) plus $(\delta/m)^{1/2} V(t)$, where $V(t)$ is the solution of the stochastic differential equation (\ref{GD-v0}).
+The limiting process $V(t)$ is a time-dependent Ornstein-Uhlenbeck process given by the expression (\ref{GD-v1}).
+We have the following theorem for the behaviors of $g(X^m_\delta(t))$ and $g(\check{X}^m_\delta(t))$ around the critical point $\check{\theta}$. \begin{thm} Suppose that the assumptions A1-A5 (except for the convexity of $g(\cdot)$) are met, and the gradient descent process $X(t)$ given by the ordinary differential equation (\ref{GD-c1}) converges to a critical point $\check{\theta}$ of $g(\cdot)$.
+Then we have the following results,